hectormov/MemoryGame/README.md

 # Memory Game

+##Implementation Details:

+There are two _**game modes**_: Easy and Hard, the difference between them is the amount of cards and the time they stay open to view.
+Clicking on either level will reset the game.

+_**Moves**_ display the amount of tries you have done during the current gameplay.

+_**Rating**_ - The stars will decrease after certain amount of moves depending on the level you have selected.

-From the project Overview page of the FEND from Udacity:
+##From the project Overview page of the FEND from Udacity:

 What Will I Build?
 The Memory Game Project is all about demonstrating your mastery of HTML, CSS, and JavaScript.
 You’ll build a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!